Race number and timing tag

 - When returning up the school drive, please keep to the left to allow cars to exit the car parks on the other side of the drive.

-- There is a water station near the half-way mark.
-It is advisable that all competitors drink sufficient water prior to the run.
+- Due to Covid mitigations, we will not be operating a water station this year at the 5km point.
+It is advisable that all competitors drink sufficient water prior to the run, and carry additional water for during the race.
 It should be noted that the event is being held on a morning in August, when the temperature and conditions could be demanding especially as you are running.
+Water will be available at the finish line.

 - We have an emergency vehicle located by the course – contact your nearest marshal if in trouble